somphene/somphene.github.io/teaching/calculus-1/index.md

 ### Class: Zoom-meet-3 : Birth of Functions

 How to make new functions from old?
+Rename.
 Recycle.

  - Transforming Domain
  - Transforming Range